 Westinghouse Electric Company is also pursuing a transportable microreactor that can be installed on-site in less than 30 days.
 The 15 megawatt thermal reactor utilizes TRISO fuel and a specialized heat pipe design to flexibly operate on a grid or in remote locations.
 The company will work with Los Alamos National Laboratory, INL, and Texas A&M University to test and manufacture components for its heat pipe and moderator in order to develop a small demonstration unit.
 This short term, two-year project supports a larger effort by Westinghouse to demonstrate a prototype reactor by 2024, with full commercial deployment targeted for the mid-to-late 2020s.

 Hermes Reduced-Scale Test Reactor

-Kairos Power will work with ORNL, INL, the Electric Power Research Institute (EPRI) and the Materion Corporation to deliver Hermes—a scaled-down version of the company’s KP-FHR commercial reactor.
+Kairos Power will work with ORNL, INL, the Electric Power Research Institute (EPRI) and the Materion Corp. to deliver Hermes—a scaled-down version of the company’s KP-FHR commercial reactor.
 The reactor uses a TRISO fuel pebble bed design with a liquid fluoride salt coolant to efficiently transfer heat from the fuel to produce power.
-The 140 megawatt electric commercial design will operate at lower temperatures than most advanced reactors and offers high availability with online refueling.
-Hermes is expected to be operational in 2026 and will be demonstrated in Oak Ridge, TN.
+The 140-megawatt electric commercial design will operate at lower temperatures than most advanced reactors and offers high availability with online refueling.
+Hermes is expected to be operational in 2026 and will be demonstrated in Oak Ridge, Tennessee.